In early May 2016, the Fort McMurray (Fort Mac) fire put Albertans in the midst of a major crisis. Over 80,000 evacuees needed to leave their homes.

 I have some sense of it all since I was a keynote speaker at the first anniversary of the 2013 Slave Lake fire.
 These significant events leave us feeling profound grief and loss and experiencing tremendous stress.
 At the same time, they evoke care, heroics, and resilience.

 Albertans, and all Canadians, opened their hearts, wallets, and homes.
 Premier Rachel Notley stated to evacuees, “Trust us that we have your back, that we will be there for you.
 And that we will support you along the way.”
 That statement is an effective one to begin the creation of a resilient community.
 Especially if her governing party delivers on the promise.

-Evacuees will need to shift from emergency mode to self-care, and then rebuilding.
-They will need help for a long time to come.
+Evacuees needed to shift from emergency mode to self-care, and then rebuilding.
+They needed help for a long time.

 You may be reading this because your house burned down, you lost your life savings, your loved one or family pet died, or you are in the midst of some other crisis.
 Or perhaps you are in a support role.